peroni70/peroni70.github.io/_posts/2021-05-13-movie-search-1.md

 The other dimension is harder to interpret.
 It seems to have something to do with how 'fictional' or 'fantastical' the movie is - whether it is based on real people, or is perhaps a story that could occur in real life, versus fantasty stories including sci-fi and superhero movies (and lots of Tarantino movies).

 ![](/images/bokeh_fantasy.png)
-This orange cluster on one extreme of this dimension, clearly contains lost of sci-fi fantasy movies
+This orange cluster on one extreme of this dimension, clearly contains lots of sci-fi fantasy movies

 ![](/images/bokeh_reality.png)
 This brown cluster contains more 'grounded' movies that deal with more realistic aspects of human life, here on earth.